-Potential impacts to commercial catch rates are not likely to be significant based on the following:
+Potential impacts to commercial fish stocks and fishing catch rates are not likely to be significant based on the following reasons:

-- Mortality of fish (both immediate and delayed) is considered highly unlikely based on no documented cases of fish mortality upon exposure to seismic airgun sound under experimental or field operating conditions (ERM 2017). - In the DPIRD Fisheries risk assessment of impacts from seismic surveys (Webster et al. 2018), it is emphasised that consequence for individual fish only considers mortality and that the risk assessment is not for application to larger scale impacts such as regional aggregations, fisheries, management units and populations. - Large proportions of the 'fishery management areas' for the PTMF, PFTIMF, MMF and NDSMF (>95%) are out of range of the predicted impact thresholds from the Sauropod 3D MSS. - Fishing catch and effort within the Sauropod 3D MSS Acquisition Area and Operational Area is relatively low (refer to Table 7-11). - The stock assessment for all key indicator commercial fish species (mackerel, red emperor, bluespotted emperor and Rankin cod) indicates adequate stock status, breeding stock and fishery catch levels (Gaughan and Santoro 2018). - Fish recovery from TTS or behavioural effects is expected in days to weeks.
-No population level effects are predicted to target fish species hence no lasting effects on their catchability, and consequently to commercial catch rates are expected. - There are no effects predicted to the ecosystems or habitats of the North Coast fishing bioregion, therefore the proposed seismic activities do not threaten the sustainability of the fisheries that cover significantly smaller areas than the overall distribution of fish in the North Coast fishing bioregion. - The sound exposure thresholds applied are highly conservative and the criteria predicting the largest impact ranges (across all of the modelled sites and scenarios) have been utilised, providing further conservatism in the impact assessment. - The area of potential impact assumes that the area will receive the same sound levels at the same time for the period of a survey, which is not the case.
-The received sound levels at a location will reduce and increase as the seismic vessel moves through the area during a survey. - The area of potential impact for the assessed species is a low proportion of the area they are likely to inhabit.
-Thus, population effects are not likely as there is a significant proportion of the population that remains unaffected.
+- As noted in Section 7.1.6.3, mortality of fish (both immediate and delayed) is considered highly unlikely based on no documented cases of fish mortality upon exposure to seismic airgun sound under experimental or field operating conditions (ERM 2017). - Large proportions of the PFTIMF, PTMF, and NDSMF fished areas (>95%) are located outside of the Sauropod 3D MSS.

+- Fishing catch and effort within the Sauropod 3D MSS Acquisition Area is relatively low (refer to Section 4.4.4).
+Historic catch effort indicates effort is more focussed in other areas than it is in the Sauropod 3D MSS Operational Area. - Despite ongoing fishing and seismic surveys across the fisheries in previous years, the demersal scalefish catch in the Pilbara has consistently remained stable and within catch tolerance levels, with catches in 2017/18 exceeding the acceptable catch tolerance range, indicating an increased level of fish abundance, as well as increased catch rates (CPUE). - As noted in Section 7.1.6.6, the stock assessment for all key indicator commercial fish species (red emperor, blue-spotted emperor, goldband snapper and rankin cod) indicates adequate stock status, breeding stock and fishery catch levels (Gaughan and Santoro 2018). - As noted in Section 7.1.6.3, fish recovery from TTS or behavioural effects is expected in days to weeks.
+No population level effects are predicted to target fish species hence no lasting effects on their catchability, and consequently to commercial catch rates are expected. - There are no effects predicted to the ecosystems or habitats of the North Coast fishing bioregion, therefore the proposed seismic activities do not threaten the sustainability of the fisheries that cover significantly smaller areas than the overall distribution of fish in the North Coast fishing bioregion. - The area of potential impact for the assessed species is a low proportion of the area they are likely to inhabit and where they are targeted by commercial fishers.

-Based on the timing and duration (up to 60 days) of seismic acquisition, the potential impacts of underwater noise emissions from the seismic source on commercial catch rates during the Sauropod 3D MSS are considered to be slight and short-term, as the activity is not likely to result in any ecologically significant impacts at a population level for any key indicator commercial fish species targeted by commercial fisheries within of adjacent to the Operational Area.
+Based on the timing and duration (up to 60 days) of seismic acquisition, the potential impacts of underwater noise emissions from the seismic source on commercial catch rates during the Sauropod 3D MSS are considered to be slight and short-term.
+The activity is not likely to result in any ecologically significant impacts at a population level for any key indicator commercial fish species targeted by commercial fisheries within of adjacent to the Operational Area.